-We have incurred significant losses since our inception, and we expect to incur losses over the next several years.
+We have incurred significant losses since our inception.
+We expect to incur operating losses for the foreseeable future and may never achieve or maintain profitability.

 Since inception, we have incurred significant operating losses.
-Our net loss was \$41.4 million for the year ended December 31, 2020 and \$37.1 million for the nine months ended September 30, 2021.
-As of September 30, 2021, we had an accumulated deficit of \$133.2 million.
+Our net loss was \$51.4 million for the year ended December 31, 2021 and \$14.6 million for the three months ended March 31, 2022.
+As of March 31, 2022, we had an accumulated deficit of \$162.1 million.
 To date, we have financed our operations primarily through the sale of common stock and the sale of convertible preferred stock.
-We have devoted substantially all of our financial resources and efforts to research and development, including clinical trials and preclinical studies of tovinontrine (IMR-687).
-We expect to continue to incur significant expenses and operating losses over the next several years as we continue to develop tovinontrine and any other product candidates we may develop.
-Our operating expenses and net losses may fluctuate significantly from quarter to quarter and year to year.
-We anticipate that our expenses will increase substantially as we:
+We have devoted substantially all of our financial resources and efforts to research and development, including clinical trials and preclinical studies of tovinontrine.